WallabyLester/Semi_Supervised_Adaptation_for_Myoelectric_Prosthesis_Control/README.md

 - One Participant: Initial analysis of preramp speed, postramp speed. motion targets, motion predictions, and raw EMG data for just one participant.

 `Rules` - contains Jupyter Notebooks using the data analysis to find the rules and relabel virtual game data based off of them.
 The accompanying `.py` files are the text files for the Jupyter Notebooks.
 Also contains the rules used in classification.

+- Per Subject Rule Changes: Uses the base rule and augmented rule on all subjects to visualize the number of data points being relabeled by the rules.
+- Rule Finding: Uses consecutive motions with speed and MAV RMS of the data to find the rules.
+- Rule Testing: Uses the base rule and augmented rule on an individual subjects data to test and visualize the effects.
+- Rules: Game rules class with base and augmented rule functions.
+Returns relabeled data sets.

 ## Jupytext Instructions
 Jupytext was used with the contained Jupyter Notebook to allow for fully synced text files.
 If you would like to use this same format, you will need to install Jupytext to enable editing of notebooks in text files and clearer version control.